Sports Drinks Harmful Effects on Teeth – Clayton, NC

 Sports drinks after and during physical exertion for athletes are meant to hydrate, fuel and replace nutrients lost during exercise.
 While these are great benefits, the unfortunate side is the exact same drinks are often causing damage to your teeth.
-Clayton, NC dentist, Dr. Folden Lee and the Folden W. Lee DDS dental team want to bring awareness to this matter.
+Clayton, NC dentist, Dr. Lee & Dr. Bell and the Clayton Individualized Dentistry dental team want to bring awareness to this matter.
 If you care about the longevity of your family’s and your own teeth, it’s time to understand the harsh truths of the beloved sports drinks.

 Why are Sports Drinks Harmful to Your Teeth?